DanielBabcock/SimpleJournal/README.md

 # Simple Journal

-May contain items such as: Today I Learned (TIL), Fails, Wins, Helps, Questions I had || Answers found, Topics of Curiosity, and more.
+May contain items such as: Today I Learned (TIL), Fails, Wins, Helps, Snippets, Questions I had || Answers found, Topics of Curiosity, and more.

 ## Table of contents 2019